-- Nepotism: Favouring family members, often by granting them advantages or opportunities based on their relationship rather than merit. - Cronyism: Favouring friends and associates, often in business or professional settings.

-- Partisanship: Favouring those with similar interests or affiliations. - Service Favouritism: Favoring those with connections to the organization or service. - Clientalism: Favouring those who provide benefits or support.
+- Nepotism: Favouring family members, often by granting them advantages or opportunities based on their relationship rather than merit. - Cronvism: Favouring friends and associates, often in business or professional settings. - Partisanship: Favouring those with similar interests or affiliations. - Service Favouritism: Favoring those with connections to the organization or service. - Clientalism: Favouring those who provide benefits or support.

 Research has shown that favouritism can be influenced by social identity threat, trust-related emotions, and ingroup and out-group evaluations.
-When a group's value or distinctiveness is threatened, favouritism can lead to out-group derogation and intergroup differentiation.
-By understanding the causes and effects of favouritism, contemporary Christians can work towards building stronger, more harmonious family relationships that reflect God's love.
+When a group's value or distinctiveness is threatened, favouritism can lead to outderogation and intergroup group differentiation.
+By understanding the causes and effects of favouritism. contemporary Christians can work towards building stronger, more harmonious family relationships that reflect God's love.